 Depending on where you go your dongle may not be compatible with the local networks either.
 There are so many different standards that you can’t guarantee compatibility.

 If you travel abroad regularly consider some alternatives.
 Public Wi-Fi is always useful, many hotels and coffee shops offer this for free but even if you have to pay it’s going to be cheaper than roaming with mobile broadband.
 If you’d like to carry on using mobile broadband then you could speak to your network about their roaming deals to cut costs, or look into specialist international providers such as Globalgig.
-You can read more about these in our feature on using mobile broadband abroad and our mobile broadband roaming map provides an overview of roaming costs around the world.
+You can read more about these in our guide to using mobile broadband abroad and our mobile broadband roaming map provides an overview of roaming costs around the world.